rgujju/Dynamic_App_Loading/README.md

 Gained a lot of knowledge from this project.

 ## Usage
-This example works on the STM32F429 DISC0 board.
-But should be portable to any other mcu.
+This example is for the STM32F429 DISC1 board.
+But should be [portable](#Porting) to any other mcu.
 #### 1 Build userlib.a.
 This is a static library aka archive.
 The app will be linked to this archive.
 ``mkdir -p build/userlib``
 ``cd build/userlib``